Library Catalog:

 Bonus Gallery Exhibit in the Hallway

-In the hall leading up to the main gallery space in the Hunter Community Room, paintings and “oak tablets” are on display by local artists Hugh & Jeanne Joudry.
+In the hall leading up to the main gallery space in the Hunter Community Room, recent paintings from Lyman Orton’s renowned For the Love of Vermont collection can be seen on display.

 Youth Gallery

-View the MCL Gallery Page for Gallery contact information and to read about upcoming exhibitions.
+View the MCL Gallery Page for Gallery contact information and to read about current and upcoming exhibitions.